🌊 Introduction: The Rising Tide of Global Flooding

 Australia

-Region: From January to April, Queensland, Vishal Varsha rural and urban areas were flooded.
+Region: From January to April, Queensland faced extensive rainfall and rural and urban areas were flooded.
+Check out flood insurance protection in Australia.

 Argentina

-Area: Bahia Blanca and Buenos Aires Province Flash Flood Overwhelmed Storm Drags and caused widespread home injury.
+Area: Bahia Blanca and Buenos Aires Province Flash Flood overwhelmed storm drains and caused widespread home damage.
+Read about flood insurance in Argentina.

 South Korea

-Area: A record monsoon flood and landslides destroy the country after the rain.
+Area: A record monsoon flood and landslides destroyed the country after heavy rain.
+Learn about flood insurance in South Korea.

 Congo Democratic Republic

-Area: Kinshhasa Urban Flood damaged house due to heavy seasonal rain and dozens of murder.
+Area: Kinshasa Urban Flood damaged houses due to heavy seasonal rain and dozens of deaths.
+Read about flood insurance in Democratic Republic of Congo.

 South Sudan / Sudan